 If you own a home and are hoping to keep it, Chapter 13 Bankruptcy could help you to keep your house by allowing you to get caught up on your mortgage through a court approved repayment plan.
 If you are behind on your car payments and wish to keep your car, then you can include any amounts past due in your debt repayment plan.

 Keep Your Home

 As an immediate form of debt relief, Chapter 13 Bankruptcy can not only prevent your home from going into foreclosure, but it can halt the foreclosure process after it begins.
 Even if your home has been put up for auction, filing for Bankruptcy will stop the process and prevent any sale of your home and also halt any evictions.

 You will still need to provide the Bankruptcy Court with a repayment plan for any overdue mortgage payments.
 But filing for bankruptcy will offer you debt relief and valuable time to come up with a plan to catch up with your mortgage payments and keep your home.
 Under Chapter 13 Bankruptcy, repayment plans are overseen by the Bankruptcy Court and will last from three to five years.

 The Walker Law Firm is a Debt Relief Agency

-If you are struggling with debt and it's only getting worse, contact the Walker Law Firm Today!
+If you are struggling with debt and it's only getting worse, contact the Walker Law Firm today for the debt relief allowed to you by law!
 We offer a free consultation to discuss your best options for getting out of debt.